Why you might feel unhappy with an NHS assessment

 - In Northern Ireland, contact the Patient and Client Council

 - In Scotland, appeal to the professional that made the decision and the appropriate NHS board.
-NHS Inform has contact details for the NHS boards and information on your rights when making a complaint.
+NHS Inform has information on your rights when making a complaint.
 The Scottish Public Services Ombudsman also has information on making a complaint.

 If you’re considering appealing a decision or making a complaint, you'll need to consider the following points.